-The requirements are laid out in a Department of the Army letter published on June 3.
-The letter also discusses changes to the Combat Infantryman Badge and the Combat Medic Badge.
+In June 2005, the United States Army officially announced the eligibility requirements for its Combat Action Badge (CAB).
+The requirements are laid out in a Department of the Army letter that also discussed changes to the Combat Infantryman Badge (CIB) and the Combat Medic Badge (CMB).

 The CAB, whose design features both a bayonet and grenade, may be awarded to any Soldier performing assigned duties in an area where hostile fire pay or imminent danger pay is authorized, who is personally present and actively engaging or being engaged by the enemy, and performing satisfactorily in accordance with the prescribed rules of engagement, according to the specific eligibility requirements.

 Award of the CAB is not limited by one’s branch or military occupational specialty; however, to receive the CAB, a Soldier must not be assigned or attached to a unit that would qualify the Soldier for the CIB or CMB.

 "The Global War on Terrorism and its associated operations will be the first era of conflict considered for this award," said Lt.
 Col. Bill Johnson, Human Resources Command chief of military awards.
 "September 18, 2001, is the effective date for the new award.
 That is when President Bush signed Senate Joint Resolution 23, authorizing the use of military force against those responsible for the recent attacks launched against the United States."